- Location: New Jersey

 Applicants should be at least 18 years old to drive within New Jersey, and physically fit.
-To drive commercially outside of New Jersey, you need to be at least 21 years old with a minimum of three years of driving experience.
+To drive commercially outside of New Jersey, you need to be at least 21 years old.

 The state has some vision requirements, too; you should have at least 20/40 vision in each eye (with or without glasses) and be able to identify red, green, and amber colors.